The handlebody group is a virtual duality group: Proof of the main theorems

 \begin{thm} Theorems \ref{thm:A}, \ref{thm:B}, and \ref{thm:C} hold. \end{thm} \begin{proof} As observed in the first paragraph of this section, we have already proven that the statements of \cref{thm:A} and \cref{thm:B} are equivalent when $g>0$, and that both of them imply \cref{thm:C}.
 (When $g=0$, \cref{thm:A} is a theorem of Harer and Theorems \ref{thm:B} and \ref{thm:C} are vacuous.)

 Now \cref{genus one} shows that \cref{thm:A} holds when $g=1$.
 Thus we may fix some $g \geq 2$.
-According to \cref{birman trick}, to show the statement of \cref{thm:B} for \emph{all} values of $b$ and $p$ in this genus, it suffices to show it for \emph{some} value of $b$ and $p$.
-Thus it suffices to treat the case $b=p=0$.
+According to \cref{birman trick}, to show the statement of \cref{thm:B} for \emph{all} values of $b$ and $p$ in this genus, it suffices to show it for $b=p=0$.
 But by induction on the genus we may assume the statement to be known for any handlebody of lower genus, so we are done by \cref{final prop}. \end{proof}

 \begin{rem}The precise inductive strategy is quite important.
 Specifically, it is crucial that \cref{dimension lemma} is only ever applied to the case $b=p=0$ of no marked discs or points on the boundary (as in \cref{final prop}), and that the case of markings is instead dealt with using the ``Birman exact sequence'' via \cref{birman trick}.